9th8/up-to-date-real-world-haskell/14-using-parsec.md

 least one element.

 The `optionMaybe` function modifies the behaviour of a parser.
-If the parser fails, `optionMaybe` doesn\'t fail: it returns `Nothing`.
+If the parser fails, `optionMaybe` doesn't fail: it returns `Nothing`.
-Otherwise, it wraps the parser\'s successful result with `Just`.
-This gives us the ability to distinguish between \"no value\" and \"empty value\", as we mentioned above.
+Otherwise, it wraps the parser's successful result with `Just`.
+This gives us the ability to distinguish between "no value" and "empty value", as we mentioned above.

 Individual characters can be encoded in one of several ways.